tytydraco/yessleep/out/The_Withdrawal_Part_1.md

 Who was that?
 Who is she?
 Do I know my own sister?
 Because the way she spoke, looked, held herself.... that wasn't the Amy I grew up with.
 Like an imposter wearing Amy's skin.
 I couldn't believe how scared she'd made me feel. *Amy*, scaring me?

-It was so much to process, and then like a light switch or a terrible miracle,
+It was so much to process, and then like a light switch or a terrible miracle, something registered.

-*I remembered it.*
+Something I saw when she came in as I analysed her head to toe looking for any signs of what was going on,

-*The first detail that would spark the end of my childhood.*
+Her hair.
+Her frizzled bangs that hung just above her eyes.

-*The little drops of blood that decorated her fringe.*
+They were decorated with tiny drops of blood.